leandroBorgesFerreira/LoadingButtonAndroid/README.md

 ## Credits

-This libs was inspired in this repo: https://github.com/dmytrodanylyk/android-morphing-button
+This library was inspired in this repo: https://github.com/dmytrodanylyk/android-morphing-button

 ### And that's it!
 Enjoy!